Psychology in Colorado

 The Colorado State Board of Psychologist Examiners, made up of three public and four professional members, oversees licensure in Colorado for psychologists.
 To get a license, applicants need to meet the requirements listed below.

 Colorado does not have a license reciprocity for psychologists who hold licenses in other states.
-However, licensed psychologists from other states can receive Colorado licensure if they meet the educational and work requirements and pass the exams.
+However, licensed psychologists from other states can receive a Colorado psychology license if they meet the educational and work requirements and pass the exams.

 Becoming a licensed psychologist in Colorado requires the same level of difficulty as for other states, such as New Jersey.
 States like Alabama, Hawaii, and Ohio provide an easy pathway for psychologists to become licensed with less restrictive postdoctoral-hour requirements.
 Colorado requires applicants to complete 1,500 postdoctoral hours, whereas Connecticut, Indiana, and North Dakota, and Utah do not require any postdoctoral hours.